Fancy a spot of tea?

-The church also held a Christmas Victorian Tea at the beginning of December last year, and while it was a small crowd that attended, it was a success.
+The church also held a Christmas Victorian Tea at the beginning of December last year, and while it was a small crowd that attended, it was considered a huge success.

 “Everyone had a lot of fun.
 There were a lot of laughs and some people even came dressed in Victorian clothes,” Kinghorn says.

 While dressing up for the occasion is not mandatory, Kinghorn says putting on Victorian attire adds to the excitement.
 She will arrive to the tea in style, wearing a cloak she purchased at a Renaissance fair.